jeffersonlhy/HKU-Vismix-Web/README.md

 ## **Join Us!**

 Excited to join Vismix as a developer to empower the learning community in HKU?
-Contact the core team of Vismix via the following methods!
+Contact the core team of Vismix via one of the following methods!

 - Email: vismix.core@gmail.com
 - Instagram: https://www.instagram.com/vismix.app/